About the Study

 Some patients will complete a report on an experience of shame relating to their medical care and some patients will complete a report on their experiences of being self-conscious during their last encounter with a medical professional.
 The report can be completed online, on a computer, on paper, or it can be audio recorded.
 We will provide you with questions to consider in writing your report and instructions on how to send this to us securely so it remains confidential.

-Doctors will complete a report at the end of each day for 2 weeks on a self-conscious experience they had that day.
-We will then interview the doctors a few weeks later about their reports.
-We will provide the framework for the report, and it should take between 15 to 30 minutes each day to complete, and the interview will last about 45 minutes to 1 hour.
+Doctors will be asked to complete between 8-10 reports on a self-conscious experience they had during the working day.
+We will then interview doctors about their reports.
+We will provide the framework for the report, and it should take between 15 to 30 minutes to complete each report, and the interview will last about 45 minutes to 1 hour.
 We will also provide instructions on how to send these reports to us securely so they remain confidential.

-Medical students will complete a report on their experiences of shame or self-conscious experiences once or twice a month for one academic year.
+Medical students will complete a report on their experiences of shame or self-conscious experiences at least once a month for one year.
 The report can be completed online, on a computer, on paper, or it can be audio recorded.
 We will provide you with questions to consider in writing your report and instructions on how to send this to us securely so it remains confidential.

 What If I Want to Know More?

-Farina Kokab is a researcher on the project and can answer any questions and provide any details you need to help you make a decision about taking part.
-You can email her at firstname.lastname@example.org and she will arrange a phone call to discuss it with you.
+Stephen Williams is a researcher on the project and can answer any questions and provide any details you need to help you make a decision about taking part.
+You can email him at email@example.com and he will arrange a phone call to discuss it with you.

 How do I take part?